TACC/coe-332-sp21/docs/week06/overview.rst

 Week 6: Advanced Flask, Containerizing Flask
 ============================================

-Content will be updated the week of Feb 22
-Paragraph

 In this sixth week of class, we will dive deeper into the Flask framework to see how it can employ multiple URLs / endpoints, receive and decode JSON data, and handle query parameters.
 We will also containerize a Flask app using Docker.